-Childhood - Children are reknown for colds, congestion, and mucous.
-Children love to sleep late and eat sweet heavy foods.
+Childhood - Children are renowned for colds, congestion, and mucus.
+Children love to sleep late and eat sweet, heavy foods.
 They love to play and hate to work.
 They are loving and innocent.

 Late winter and spring - During winter, Kapha fat rises to protect the body from coldness, driving the heat of the body inward.
-As the sun heats the air in late winter, the body sheds the layer of protective fat causing releasing Kapha into the blood stream.
-Melting Kapha is the ayurvedic cause of Hay Fever congestion.
+As the sun heats the air in late winter, the body sheds the layer of protective fat, releasing Kapha into the bloodstream.
+Melting Kapha is the Ayurvedic cause of hay fever congestion.

-After sunrise and sunset - For the two hours after sunrise and sunset, the person feels relaxed.
-Kapha people will enjoy staying in bed past sunrise and after dinner laziness.
+After sunrise and sunset - For the two hours after sunrise and sunset, Kapha feels relaxed.
+Kapha people will enjoy staying in bed past sunrise and feel after dinner laziness.
 If Kapha is high, there will be congestion during these times.

-First two hours after a meal - After eating the body feels calm and content due to rising blood sugar level, which is Kapha.
-Congestion also increases immediately after eating unless the food is spicy!
+First two hours after a meal - After eating, the body feels calm and content due to rising blood sugar levels, which is Kapha.
+Congestion also increases immediately after eating unless the food is spicy.

-Stomach - Mucous buildup in the stomach from slow digestion is the root of increased Kapha throughout the body.
+Stomach - Mucus buildup in the stomach from slow digestion is the root of increased Kapha throughout the body.

 Mouth - Many Kapha individuals experience strong food cravings.
-Lacking the metabolism to process strong emotions, Kapha people also tend to suppress emotions and agitation with food..
+Kapha people lack the metabolism to process strong emotions and tend to suppress emotions and agitation with food.

 Lymph - Kapha people have high blood sugar and cholesterol levels in the blood, leading to the slimy and oily quality clogging the blood vessels.
-Poor circulation deprives extremities of oxygen and Kapha individuals feel cold in the extremities.
+Poor circulation deprives extremities of oxygen, leading to cold hands and feet.
 Slimy and oily quality manifest topically on the skin.

-Lungs, Throat, Sinsuses, and Nose - Excess water and hyperglycemia lead to a thick layer of mucous in the lungs and GI tract.
+Lungs, Throat, Sinsuses, and Nose - Excess water and hyperglycemia lead to a thick layer of mucus in the lungs and GI tract.
 The result is congestion and improper circulation of lymph.
-Thick mucous reduces absorption of oxygen in the lungs.
+Thick mucus reduces absorption of oxygen in the lungs.
 To compensate, the body lowers metabolism (low thyroid) and Kapha becomes psychologically overwhelmed and depressed.
-To balance, dry the body, avoid heavy guna and sweet taste.
+To balance, dry the body and avoid heavy guna and sweet taste.
 Favor bitter and pungent.

 Breasts - Kapha in the lymphatic system leads to larger breasts and stagnation of lymph in mastic tissue.
 The breasts may be lumpy.

-Pancreas - Hyperglycemia and anoxia together lead to insulin resistance in the cells, eventually wearing out the pancreas causing diabetes.
+Pancreas - The combination of hyperglycemia and anoxia lead to insulin resistance in the cells, eventually wearing out the pancreas and causing diabetes.